 Dr. Wolf received her doctorate from the Union Institute in 1986 and completed a two year post-doctoral fellowship in Primary Care Health Psychology at MSU College of Human Medicine/Genesys Regional Medical Center.
 She is a member of the American Psychological Association, Michigan’s Women’s Psychologists, and Society of Teachers of Family Medicine.
 Her areas of professional interest include women’s mental health issues, dissociative disorders, mindfulness meditation, and medical education.

-John B. Molidor, PhD, CEO and President, MSU Flint Area Medical Education
+John B. Molidor, PhD, Former CEO and President, MSU Flint Area Medical Education

 Dr. Molidor has worked for Michigan State University ‘s College of Human Medicine since 1978.
 During this time, he has served as the Dean of Admissions, the Dean of Student Affairs and currently, as the Flint Campus Assistant Dean and Professor of Michigan State University's College of Human Medicine.
 He is also the President/CEO of MSU Flint Area Medical Education.
 He received his Bachelor of Arts from the College of St. Thomas; and his Masters and Doctorate from Michigan State University.
 In addition, he has written numerous articles on the interviewing and resident selection process and is considered an expert in the area of interviewing techniques.